 Do you really expect to understand the technology behind a trackpad?
-Come on, that’s not something any average joe can comprehend in one sitting.
-But, understanding the principle behind how it works shouldn’t be too hard: Your touch sends signals to a circuit board and appropriate action is taken.
+Come on, that's not something any average Joe can comprehend in one sitting.
+But, understanding the principle behind how it works shouldn't be too hard: Your touch sends signals to a circuit board and appropriate action is taken.

 You see, a trackpad has numerous layers of material.
 The part you touch is only the top layer.
-There are several more layers which are separated from each other by thin insulation.
+There are several more layers that are separated from each other by thin insulation.
 The same layers have vertical and horizontal rows forming a grid; electrodes make up these rows.

 Be honest… Did you understand a SINGLE word said up there?
 Pretend you did and let's move on.

-It’s hard to imagine computers without trackpads; it’s certainly impossible to design a MacBook without a trackpad.
-What’s great is the technology utilized it making it can only get better.
+It's hard to imagine computers without trackpads; it's certainly impossible to design a MacBook without a trackpad.
+What's great is the technology utilized making it can only get better.
 Who knows what the future will bring?